arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-The program above uses a `while` loop, which we'll discuss in the next lab, but you might be able to figure out how it works. `Exception`s will be covered later on, but for now, an `Exception` is data about an error stored in an object. `throw`ing an `Exception` terminates the program (usually with an error message stating what error occured).
+The program above uses a `while` loop, which we'll discuss in the next lab, but you might be able to figure out how it works. `Exception`s will be covered later on, but for now, an `Exception` is and object containing data about an error.
+Throwing an exception terminates the program (usually with an error message stating what error occured), unless you make additions which "catch" the error and decide what to do about it.

 You can provide a path from the project folder to a file in the `File` object constructor to open files in other locations.
-The program below requires that `input.txt` is in the `src` folder.
+The program below requires that `input.txt` is in the `src` folder, which must be in the working directory.
+The `while` loop has also been written more concisely, but it functions the same.

 ```java
 import java.io.File;